stormasm/nunotes/README.md

+In the past you could use the keyword source for scripts with custom commands, aliases, and environment variables

+Moving forward this will no longer be the case.

+source-env will be for environment variables which can now have dynamic paths use will be for custom commands and aliases

 ### Nulib Dirs

 the default_env defines NU_LIB_DIRS which has a default "scripts" folder.
 If you put any nu script in there you can just source it by source name.nu